HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

     And then close the terminal.

-4. (RECOMMENDED) Add the installation directory to [PATH](#PATH-in-MacOS).
+4. (RECOMMENDED) A folder named `vchdfe/bin` now exists inside your installation path.
+Add the path of that folder to [PATH](#PATH-in-MacOS).
 This will allow us to run the program everytime without specifying where the program is installed.
 5. (OPTIONAL) You can test the program using the sample test file provided with the executable.
 If you ran the previous step you may run:

    ```